djradon/public-notes/ar.valid-time-rdf.md

 ## Highlights

+- proposals of temporal extensions to RDF reported in the literatures mostly use RDF reification explicitly or implicitly

 ### Instantiating-Identifying Concept/Relationship (IIR)

 In IIR models, a concept or relationship is reified and further temporalized.
 Either such relationship is abstracted as a new object, or a concept is viewed as four dimensional and instantiated to have temporal extents.
 Singleton Property converts each relationship to be universally unique.
 4D fluents use concepts that view each resource as a perdurant.
 Fluents represent properties that change over time

 #### Singleton Property

-The formal semantics of the singleton property is derived from the standard RDF and RDFS semantics with the additional semantics extension for the vocabulary rdf:singletonPropertyOf.
+The formal semantics of the [[singleton property|t.cs.semantic-web.singleton-property]] is derived from the standard RDF and RDFS semantics with the additional semantics extension for the vocabulary rdf:singletonPropertyOf.
 The singleton property gives rises to three cases of query patterns: data, metadata and mixed patterns which SPARQL supports.

 #### 4D Fluents